 According to IFC PS 6 paragraph 23: “Where alien species are already established in the country or region of the proposed project, the client will exercise diligence in not spreading them into areas in which they have not already been established.
 As practicable, the client should take measures to eradicate such species from the natural habitats over which they have management control”.

-The purpose of the document is to analyze the most likely invasive species, the introduction of which in the ecosystems of the project's Area of Influence is possible during the Project's activities.
+The purpose of the document is to analyze the most likely invasive alien species, the introduction of which in the ecosystems of the project's Area of Influence is possible during the Project's activities.

 Key terms